Hubbry Logo

 Lake Pedder

-Lake Pedder, once a glacial outwash lake, is a man-made impoundment and diversion lake located in South West Tasmania, Australia.
-In addition to its natural catchment from the Frankland Range, the lake is formed by the 1972 damming of the Serpentine and Huon Rivers by the Hydro-Electric Commission for the purpose of hydroelectric power generation.
+Lake Pedder, once a glacial outwash lake, is a man-made reservoir and diversion lake located in South West Tasmania, Australia.
+In addition to its natural catchment from the Frankland Range, the lake was formed by the 1972 damming of the Serpentine and Huon Rivers by the Hydro-Electric Commission (TAS) for the purpose of generating hydroelectricity at the Gordon Power Station.

-As a result, the flooded Lake Pedder now has a surface area around 242 square kilometres (93 sq mi), making it Tasmania's second-largest lake.
+As a result, since 1972 the flooded Lake Pedder has had a surface area approximately 24,133 hectares (59,630 acres), making it Tasmania's second-largest lake.

-In early 20th century, the original lake was named after John Pedder, the first chief justice of Tasmania.
-The new artificial impoundment received the official name of the original lake.
-Although the new Lake Pedder incorporates the original lake, it does not resemble it in size, appearance, or ecology.
+The original lake was named, in the early part of the 20th century, in honour of Sir John Pedder, the first chief justice of Tasmania.
+Following its flooding in 1972, the impoundment retained the name of the original lake.
+Although the new Lake Pedder incorporated the original lake, it does not resemble it in size, appearance, or ecology.[citation needed]

 See all